mirror/chromium/content/browser/download/docs/save-page-as.md

           `SavePackage` on the UI thread.
         * Shephards data (received from the network OR from DOM) into FILE thread - via `SaveFileManager::UpdateSaveProgress`
-    * created and owned by `ResourceDispatchedHostImpl` (ref-counted today, but it is unnecessary - see https://crbug.com/596953)
+    * created and owned by `BrowserMainLoop` (ref-counted today, but it is unnecessary - see https://crbug.com/596953)
+    * The global instance can be retrieved by the Get method.

 * SaveFile class
     * tracks saving a single file